Everink/everink.github.io/_posts/2019-07-15-FIDO2-Authentication.md

 Passwords are everywhere, because they are so simple to implement.
 But that simple implementation can also have it downsides!

 **Passwords are often reused**
-Because we need so many passwords, they are often recycled for differnt services.
-So when 1 password is compromised, multiple services are often at risk because the same password could be used for those aswell.
+Because we need so many passwords, they are often recycled for different services.
+So when 1 password is compromised, multiple services are often at risk because the same password could be used for those as well.

 **Vulnerable to database hacks**
 Passwords are based on a pre-shared key.
 So the online service has a copy of your password, or a hashed version of your password.